OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 ## Step 3: Configure your appchain's validators

 Your appchain's validators are responsible for validating the integrity of transactions and posting assertions of the current state of the to the underlying L2.
 In production scenarios, your appchain would likely be hosted by a decentralized network of validator nodes working together.
 For your devnet appchain, you'll be configuring a single validator by default, with the option to add more.
+We call this validator ```Staker account ```, because this validator would be responsible to create new RBlocks and stake on them.

 The first address is randomly generated and can't be changed.
-Its private key will be stored in the JSON configuration file that we'll generate in Step 5 below.
+Its private key will be stored in the JSON configuration file with name **staker**, that we'll generate in Step 5 below.

 Each of the addresses specified in this step will be added to an allow-list in one of your appchain's core contracts.
-This lets each of the specified addresses **stake** and serve your chain's users.
+This lets each of the specified addresses **stake** and serve your chain's users, or even challenges staker of a specific RBlock.

 Once this form-submission transaction is confirmed, you'll see a new form appear that allows you to configure your appchain's batch poster.